AccelByte/accelbyte-go-modular-sdk/docs/published_go_modules.md

 ## Compatibility Modules

-These are Compatibility Modules that is use to maintain backward compatibility between previous non-modular SDK without migrating existing code right away.
+These are Compatibility Modules that is use to maintain backward compatibility between previous non-modular SDK without migrating existing code immediately.

-Therefore these modules are marked as *DEPRECATED* and should be migrated eventually.
+Therefore these modules are marked as *DEPRECATED* and client code should be migrated eventually.

 ### Service Wrapper Modules